Chain Chomp: Appearances

 Chain Chomp appears in multiple entries of The Legend of Zelda series, originally appearing as an enemy in The Legend of Zelda: A Link to the Past, first located within the Turtle Rock dungeon.
 Two also appear in The Legend of Zelda: Link's Awakening, added due to Mario-series producer Takashi Tezuka producing the game and him wanting to add it for fun.
 One is called BowWow, chained in a woman's front yard.
 BowWow is kidnapped, and after rescuing it, the protagonist Link is allowed to take BowWow with him temporarily.
 BowWow eats nearby enemies, and is able to eat enemies blocking the entrance to a dungeon.
 The other Chain Chomp in Link's Awakening is CiaoCiao, who agrees to trade a can of dog food for a ribbon.
 A Chain Chomp was planned to appear in The Legend of Zelda: Ocarina of Time, only to be cut near the end of development.
 It would have been placed in the Gerudo Fortress area of the game, trapping protagonist Link in its chains until he breaks out.
 It was also found in The Legend of Zelda: Four Swords, serving a similar role as BowWow in Link's Awakening.
 A Chain Chomp also returns in The Legend of Zelda: Four Swords Adventures, appearing as an enemy that can be found in the Kakariko Village level.
 In the game Hyrule Warriors, the Chain Chomp appears as a weapon the player can use.
 In Bayonetta on Wii U, the character Bayonetta can dress up as Princess Peach and use a Chain Chomp as a weapon.

 In other media

 Chain Chomp has been featured in multiple pieces of merchandise, including a cat bed with the mouth being the opening and a sound-activated toy.
 It also got a Super Mario Lego set based on it called "Chain Chomp Jungle Encounter".
 A Lego set called Lego Super Mario 64 ?
 Block was also released, featuring various settings from Super Mario 64, including a Chain Chomp in one of them.

 In The Super Mario Bros.
 Movie, a Chain Chomp was intended to be included in a scene based on Mario Kart, chasing the racers on the track.
+The Super Mario Galaxy Movie includes a scene in which Yoshi swallows a Chain Chomp.